AdobeDocs/commerce-admin.en/help/merchandising-promotions/price-rules-cart-create.md

 In this step, the conditions are described that must be met for an order to qualify for the promotion.
 The rule goes into action whenever the set of conditions is met.

-If you are using the Real-Time CDP Audiences for Adobe Commerce, skip to [this section](#use-real-time-cdp-audiences).
+If you are using audiences from Real-Time CDP, skip to [this section](#use-real-time-cdp-audiences-to-set-a-condition).

 >[!NOTE]
 >